-Another announced change is the way in which ballots are cast for the series and performance categories, with the TV Academy choosing to discontinue its "two-phase" nominating process.
+Another announced change is the way in which ballots are cast for the series and performance categories, with the TV Academy choosing to discontinue their "two-phase" nominating process.

 While in the past, the leak-heavy process entailed nominees being whittled down first by member voting and then by a "blue ribbon" panel, the nominating process will now been divided into drama and comedy series voting and performance voting.